Did you know Teacher Appreciation Week is the first week of May?

 My other Official Room Mother Duty was to pick up some vases at the $1 discount store for Teacher Appreciation Week gifts.
 Our school has a fun tradition where each child hands a teacher a flower as they enter the classroom.
 By the end of the morning, the teachers have a nice bouquet to take home and enjoy.

-Because I am a Super-Creative Mom, I decided to make our vases pretty using Unicorn Spit, the new non-toxic rainbow gel stain we are carrying at our shop, All Things New Again in Leesburg, VA and right here in our online store.
+Because I am a Super-Creative Mom, I decided to make our vases pretty using Unicorn Spit, the new non-toxic rainbow gel stain we sell at our shop, All Things New Again in Leesburg, VA and right here in our online store.